arun-4321/aws_complete_CI-CD_pipeline/README.md

-# AWS Continuous Integration

-## Set Up GitHub Repository

-The first step in our CI journey is to set up a GitHub repository to store our Python application's source code.
-If you already have a repository, feel free to skip this step.
-Otherwise, let's create a new repository on GitHub by following these steps:

-- Go to github.com and sign in to your account.
-- Click on the "+" button in the top-right corner and select "New repository."
-- Give your repository a name and an optional description.
-- Choose the appropriate visibility option based on your needs.
-- Initialize the repository with a README file.
-- Click on the "Create repository" button to create your new GitHub repository.

-Great!
-Now that we have our repository set up, we can move on to the next step.

-## Create an AWS CodePipeline
-In this step, we'll create an AWS CodePipeline to automate the continuous integration process for our Python application.
-AWS CodePipeline will orchestrate the flow of changes from our GitHub repository to the deployment of our application.
-Let's go ahead and set it up:

-- Go to the AWS Management Console and navigate to the AWS CodePipeline service.
-- Click on the "Create pipeline" button.
-- Provide a name for your pipeline and click on the "Next" button.
-- For the source stage, select "GitHub" as the source provider.
-- Connect your GitHub account to AWS CodePipeline and select your repository.
-- Choose the branch you want to use for your pipeline.
-- In the build stage, select "AWS CodeBuild" as the build provider.
-- Create a new CodeBuild project by clicking on the "Create project" button.
-- Configure the CodeBuild project with the necessary settings for your Python application, such as the build environment,  build commands, and artifacts.
-- Save the CodeBuild project and go back to CodePipeline.
-- Continue configuring the pipeline stages, such as deploying your application using AWS Elastic Beanstalk or any other suitable deployment option.
-- Review the pipeline configuration and click on the "Create pipeline" button to create your AWS CodePipeline.

-Awesome job!
-We now have our pipeline ready to roll.
-Let's move on to the next step to set up AWS CodeBuild.

-## Configure AWS CodeBuild

-In this step, we'll configure AWS CodeBuild to build our Python application based on the specifications we define.
-CodeBuild will take care of building and packaging our application for deployment.
-Follow these steps:

-- In the AWS Management Console, navigate to the AWS CodeBuild service.
-- Click on the "Create build project" button.
-- Provide a name for your build project.
-- For the source provider, choose "AWS CodePipeline."
-- Select the pipeline you created in the previous step.
-- Configure the build environment, such as the operating system, runtime, and compute resources required for your Python application.
-- Specify the build commands, such as installing dependencies and running tests.
-Customize this based on your application's requirements.
-- Set up the artifacts configuration to generate the build output required for deployment.
-- Review the build project settings and click on the "Create build project" button to create your AWS CodeBuild project.

-Fantastic!
-With AWS CodeBuild all set up, we're now ready to witness the magic of continuous integration in action.

-## Trigger the CI Process

-In this final step, we'll trigger the CI process by making a change to our GitHub repository.
-Let's see how it works:

-- Go to your GitHub repository and make a change to your Python application's source code.
-It could be a bug fix, a new feature, or any other change you want to introduce.
-- Commit and push your changes to the branch configured in your AWS CodePipeline.
-- Head over to the AWS CodePipeline console and navigate to your pipeline.
-- You should see the pipeline automatically kick off as soon as it detects the changes in your repository.
-- Sit back and relax while AWS CodePipeline takes care of the rest.
-It will fetch the latest code, trigger the build process with AWS CodeBuild, and deploy the application if you configured the deployment stage.
+# AWS Continuous Integration for Python Application

+## Overview

+This repository contains the source code for a simple Python application.
+We have set up a **Continuous Integration (CI)** process using **AWS CodePipeline** and **AWS CodeBuild** to automatically build, test, and deploy changes whenever updates are pushed to this repository.

+---

+## Prerequisites

+Before setting up the CI pipeline, ensure you have:

+- An AWS account
+- A GitHub account
+- Permissions to create AWS CodePipeline and CodeBuild resources

+---

+## Step 1: Set Up GitHub Repository

+1. Go to [GitHub](https://github.com) and sign in.
+2. Click the "+" icon (top-right corner) and select **New repository**.
+3. Enter a repository name and optional description.
+4. Choose repository visibility (public or private).
+5. Initialize the repository with a README file.
+6. Click **Create repository**.

+---

+## Step 2: Create AWS CodePipeline

+1. Go to **AWS Management Console** and navigate to **CodePipeline**.
+2. Click **Create pipeline**.
+3. Provide a name for the pipeline.

+### Source stage:

+- Select **GitHub** as the source provider.
+- Connect your GitHub account.
+- Select your repository and the branch you want to use.

+### Build stage:

+- Select **AWS CodeBuild** as the build provider.
+- Click **Create project** to create a new CodeBuild project.
+- Follow the steps in Step 3 below to configure CodeBuild.

+### Deploy stage (optional):

+- Configure deployment using services like **AWS Elastic Beanstalk**, **ECS**, or any other deployment option.

+4. Review all settings and click **Create pipeline**.

+---

+## Step 3: Configure AWS CodeBuild

+1. In **AWS Management Console**, navigate to **CodeBuild**.
+2. Click **Create build project**.
+3. Enter a name for the build project.
+4. Under **Source provider**, select **AWS CodePipeline**.
+5. Select the pipeline you created earlier.

+### Build environment:

+- Select the operating system and runtime (e.g., Ubuntu, Python).
+- Choose compute resources as needed.

+### Build commands:

+- Specify the build commands (install dependencies, run tests, etc.)
+- You can define these commands in a `buildspec.yml` file in your repository.

+### Artifacts:

+- Configure artifacts if necessary.

+6. Review the settings and click **Create build project**.

+---

+## Step 4: Trigger Continuous Integration

+1. Make any change to your code in the GitHub repository (e.g., fix a bug or add a new feature).
+2. Commit and push the changes to the branch configured in CodePipeline.
+3. Go to the **AWS CodePipeline** console.
+4. Observe that the pipeline automatically starts:

+- It fetches the latest code.
+- Triggers the CodeBuild process.
+- Executes deployment if configured.

+5. Review the pipeline stages and logs to monitor the process.

+---

+## Conclusion

+With this setup, every code change automatically goes through the build and deployment process.
+This allows you to maintain a reliable and automated Continuous Integration pipeline for your Python application using AWS services.